helios.metrics.metrics

 • crop_border – Cropped pixels in each edge of an image.
 These pixels are not involved in the calculation.

-• input_order – Whether the input order is “HWC” or “CHW”.
-Defaults to “HWC”.
+• input_order – (optional) whether the input order is "HWC" or "CHW".

-• test_y_channel – Test on Y channel of YCbCr.
-Defaults to false.
+• test_y_channel – (optional) if true, test on Y channel of YCbCr.

 Calculate the PSNR metric.